anilkarasah/anilkarasah.github.io/src/pages/projects/bug-tracker-system.md

 index: 0
 ---

 Bug Tracker System is a tool for helping businesses keep track of bugs of their projects.
 I have created a RESTful API using .NET Core 6, database with PostgreSQL and front-end application with Angular.
-You can visit [_this link_](https://github.com/anilkarasah/BugTrackerSystem 'Github Repository of Bug Tracker System') to inspect the project on Github. (currently not fully operating though)
+You can visit Bug Tracker System [**_on Github_**](https://github.com/anilkarasah/BugTrackerSystem 'Github Repository of Bug Tracker System'). (currently not fully operating though)